×

 All about Essexite and Slate Properties

 Know all about Essexite and Slate properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Essexite belongs to Igneous Rocks while Slate belongs to Metamorphic Rocks.Texture of Essexite is Granular whereas that of Slate is Foliated.
 Essexite appears Banded and Slate appears Dull.
-The luster of Essexite is not available while that of Slate is dull.
+The luster of Essexite is while that of Slate is dull.
 Essexite is available in dark grey to black colors whereas Slate is available in black, brown, buff, green, light to dark grey, purple, red, shades of blue colors.
 The commercial uses of Essexite are cemetery markers, commemorative tablets, jewelry, sea defence, tombstones and that of Slate are blackboards, commemorative tablets, laboratory bench tops, standard material for the bed of billiard table, standard material for the beds of pool and snooker table, tombstones, used in aquariums, writing slates.